 Back in 2008, I had tons of revolutionising ideas, a top-although-narrowly-delimited knowledge (wrongly assumed to be overall applicable) and way too less actual-commercial-reality experience.
 Additionally, I was coming from an over-protective academic environment, what contributed to the growth of a set of not too realistic expectations.

 The most relevant events during this period can be summarised in the following points:

 - Initially, the company was expected to be completely focused on the commercialisation of trendingBot.
-Actually, the plan was getting the required funding (this line of thought fits perfectly within the Money 1.0 approach) allowing the proof-of-concept to become the definitive piece of software, which would be covering an actual need of the Data Analysis community (at least, this was what I learned in my previous work as Simulation Engineer.
-More specifically, in certain project where I needed a tool capable of accurately pre-processing/-understanding relevant amounts of raw data).
+Actually, the plan was getting the required funding (this line of thought fits perfectly within the the money 1.0 ideas) allowing the proof-of-concept to become the definitive piece of software, which would be covering an actual need of the data analysis community.
 The whole tredingBot project was a complete failure: I wasn't able to get the required funding; not even to raise awareness in the community (mainly within the less specialised companies, which were wrongly expected to represent the ideal clients).
 This was my first good-learned lesson about the new reality I was facing, where objective correctness wasn't the most important thing.